 torch.set_float32_matmul_precision('high')

-You have two choices here: Float16 or Bfloat16.
+You have two choices for lower precision: Float16 or Bfloat16.

-Float16 is fast and runs anywhere, but it has a tiny numeric range.
-Tiny gradients can underflow to plain zero, completely breaking the learning process.
-To fix that, you use a GradScaler to scale up the loss going backward, then shrink it back down before the optimizer steps.
+Float16 is fast and runs anywhere, but it has a small exponent (5 bits), which gives it a narrow numeric range.
+Small gradients can underflow to zero, which breaks training.
+To fix that, use a GradScaler to scale up the loss during the backward pass, then scale it back down before the optimizer steps.

 Float16 recipe: